-- There will be three term tests, scheduled for Wednesday, October 3, Wednesday, October 31 and Wednesday, November 28 during the tutorial time. - Your best term test will be worth 25% of your final grade, your worst term test will be worth 12%, and the remaining term test will be worth 18%. - The term tests will consist entirely of long answer questions. - Material to be covered on the tests will be announced in advance in class. - The final exam is 3 hours in duration and will be scheduled by the Student Records Office. - The final exam will consist entirely of long answer questions. - There are no deferred term tests. - If you miss a term test, you will be assigned a mark of zero, unless acceptable documentation is provided.
-In this case, the tests you write will be worth 35% (20% for the higher mark, 15% for the lower mark) and the remaining 20% will be shifted to the final exam, which will then be worth 65% of your final grade.
-If you miss two tests (with appropriate documentation), the test you write will be worth 20% and the remaining 35% will be shifted to the final exam, which will then be worth 80% of your final grade.
-If you miss all three tests (with acceptable documentation), your final exam will be worth 100% of your final grade.
+- There will be two term tests, tentatively scheduled for Wednesday February 5 and Wednesday March 11 during the tutorial time. - Your best term test will be worth 30% of your final grade and the other will be worth 20%.
+The second term test is not cumulative. - The term tests will consist entirely of long answer questions. - Material to be covered on the tests will be announced in advance in class. - The final exam is 3 hours in duration and will be scheduled by the Student Records Office.
+The final exam is cumulative. - The final exam will consist entirely of long answer questions. - There are no deferred term tests. - If you miss a term test, you will be assigned a mark of zero, unless acceptable documentation is provided.
+You must also contact your instructor within 48 hours if a term test is missed. - If you miss one term test, the other term test will be worth 25% of your final grade and the final exam will be worth 75% (provided you have the appropriate documentation). - If you miss both term tests, the final exam will be worth 100% of your final grade (provided you have the appropriate documentation).